wspgnl/SIMATIC-AX-Workshop-NL/doc/exportToTia.md

 - know the basic workflow to create a TIA portal library from a TIAX project
 - import the library in to TIA portal
-- build your own basic functions and test them

 ### Executing the conversion (hands-on)